niha-gottiparthy/proj2/README.md

   * Users can log in
   * Users can like and post photos
   * Users can comment on photos
+  * Users share a feed to post photos to
+  * Users also have their own page with only their own content
   * Users can modify or remove their own content
   * Admins can modify or remove anyone’s content